 The Documentation section also contains for each year a Commission Implementing Decision, in which the final ESD emissions per Member State are determined, after taking into consideration the technical corrections and revised estimates calculated during the review.
 After the publication of this Decision in the Official Journal, Member States have four months for applying flexibilities under Articles 3 and 5 of the ESD (borrowing or buying allocations/international project credits) to ensure annual compliance with their ESD targets.

-Whereas it is the responsibility of Member States to define and implement national policies and measures to limit emissions from the Effort Sharing sectors, it is for the Commission to enforce Member States' compliance with the ESD.
-So far the Commission has checked compliance with ESD targets for the year 2013 (The compliance checks have been delayed by one year because in spring 2015 Member States could not report their 2013 emissions, as the reporting software provided by the UNFCCC Secretariat was malfunctioning).
-All 28 Member States complied with their 2013 ESD targets: 27 Member States managed to limit their emissions domestically, while one Member State covered its surplus emissions by a purchase of units from another Member State that had overachieved its emission target for the year 2013 (see details).
-No CDM/JI credits have been used for compliance with ESD.
+Under the ESD Member States can decide which national policies and measures they implement to limit emissions from the Effort Sharing sectors.
+The Commission enforces Member States' compliance with the ESD.
+So far the Commission has checked compliance with ESD targets for the year 2013 and 2014 with the concultion that all 28 Member States complied with their ESD targets: 27 Member States managed to limit their emissions domestically, while one Member State covered its surplus emissions by purchasing allocations from another Member State that had overachieved its emission target for the years 2013 and 2014 (see details).
+No Clean Development Mechanism or Joint Implementation credits have been used for compliance with the ESD.
 Information on compliance and the use of flexibilities by Member States is updated daily at the EUTL public website.

 The Commission also assesses progress made by the Member States toward their ESD targets, in the annual progress report published every autumn.
 Moreover, in 2014 the Commission organized a series of workshops for regional clusters of Member States to develop capacity and to share best practice and ideas on approaches to reducing greenhouse gas emissions under the Effort Sharing Decision.
 While the workshop in Sofia covered the sectors buildings and transport, the workshops in Tallinn, Warsaw and Madrid covered the sectors transport and agriculture (see presentations at the Documentation section).